raelcorrales/data-engineering-portfolio/README.md

 # Data Engineering Portfolio
+My name is Rael Corrales an I started uploading my portfolio of some data processing projects here.
 Welcome to my Data Engineering Portfolio!
-This repository showcases various data engineering projects I have worked on.
 Each project is designed to demonstrate different aspects of data processing, transformation, and analysis using various tools and technologies.

 ## Projects